 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

-If you’re at all interested in healthy eating, you’ve undoubtedly heard of the benefits of a Mediterranean diet – heavy on fresh vegetables and fruits, lean chicken and fish, nuts, whole grains, herbs, and olive oil.
-Olive oil, in particular, is a mainstay of this heart-healthy diet.
+If you’re at all interested in healthy eating, you’ve undoubtedly heard about the benefits of a Mediterranean diet – heavy on fresh vegetables and fruits, lean chicken and fish, nuts, whole grains, herbs, and olive oil.
+In particular, olive oil is a mainstay of this heart-healthy diet.

 Chances are good you already have a bottle of olive oil in your pantry, but is it languishing in the bottle it came in?
 If so, it’s time to upgrade your cooking oil to a dispenser designed to keep this healthy oil both fresh and easy to use.
-But with so many of these kitchen must-haves on the market, how do you choose the right olive oil dispenser for your culinary needs?
+With so many of these kitchen must-haves, how do you choose the right olive oil dispenser for your culinary needs?

 One of the major benefits of olive oil, along with other plant oils, is that it contains monounsaturated fat.
 While many people think all dietary fat is bad, some types of fat are good for you, as long as they are consumed in moderation.